 Located in Eastern Odisha’s town of Konark, the Konark Sun Temple is a magnificent structure designed in the form of the grand celestial chariot carrying Lord Surya, the sun god.
 The temple was built in the thirteenth century by King Narasimhadeva I of the Ganga Empire as a tribute to the sun god.
 The massive structure of the Konark Sun Temple represents the glory of the Ganga dynasty.
 This structural, architectural, and sculptural marvel marks the greatest point of achievement of the Kalinga architecture.
 In the year 1984, the Konark Sun Temple was declared a world heritage site by UNESCO.

 The name Konark is derived from the two words Kona meaning, corner, and Arka meaning sun.
 The chariot has been sculptured as if mounted on two rows of twelve wheels, each wheel is about 10 feet high, and drawn by seven horses.
 It is said that the wheels represent the twenty-four hours in a day or the twelve months in a year and the seven horses represent the seven days of the week.
-This narrative capacity of its sculptures, the magnificent architecture and its representational power, make the Konark Sun Temple unique.
+This narrative capacity of its sculptures, the magnificent architecture, and its representational power, make the Konark Sun Temple unique.

 The Architecture And Construction Of The Konark Sun Temple

 The stones Laterite, the greenKhondalite, and Chlorite were used in the construction of the Konark Sun Temple.
-These stones were cut, finished, and polished before being joint together.
+These stones were cut, finished, and polished before being joined together.
 Iron clamps and dowels were used to bind the stones together.

 The Layout Of The Sun Temple